Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Expand-built-in-archetype-definitions.md

 The `main.tf` file contains the `azurerm_client_config` resource, which is used to determine the Tenant ID from your user connection to Azure.
 This is used to ensure the deployment will target your `Tenant Root Group` by default.

-This example code will deploy the minimum recommended management group and subscription organization from the enterprise-scale reference architecture.
+This example code will deploy the minimum recommended management group and subscription organization from the Azure landing zone conceptual architecture.

 To allow the declaration of custom or expanded templates, you must create a custom library folder within the root module and include the path to this folder using the `library_path` variable within the module configuration.
 In our example, the directory is `/lib`.